seancfoley/IPAddress/ipaddress.md

 Addresses can be broken up into sections, and reconstituted from sections.
 A section is a series of segments.
-You can get the section for the full address by calling `getSection()`, or you can get subsections by calling one of the variants, either `getSection(int)` or `getSection(int, int)`, which return a subsection spanning the given indices.
-You can also get the segments in an address by calling `getSegment(int)` or one of the variants of `getSegments`, either on the address or on a section of the address.
+You can get the section for the full address by calling `getSection`, or you can get subsections by calling one of the variants, either `getSection(int)` or `getSection(int, int)` in Java, or `GetSubSection` or `GetTrailingSection` in Go.
+These methods return a subsection spanning the given indices.
+You can also get the segments in an address by calling `getSegment` or one of the variants of `getSegments` in Java, or one of `GetSegments`, `CopySegments` or `CopySubSegments` in Go, either on the address or on a section of the address.

 You can also reconstitute an address from a section or array of segments using the appropriate address constructor, if your section or array of